Pelagicore/softwarecontainer/README.md

 configuration snippet from the Launcher which they will enforce.

 The SoftwareContainer is composed of the following components:
 * a libsoftwarecontainer library containing the interfacing code to LXC and the gateway code.
 * softwarecontainer-agent, the binary daemon implementing the libsoftwarecontainer library and running the SoftwareContainer services.
-* libsoftwarecontainer-agent, a library that can be used by other applications to interface with the softwarecontainer-agent interfaces and to control it.

 SoftwareContainer is maintained at https://github.com/Pelagicore/softwarecontainer.
 The documentation is avaliable at https://pelagicore.github.io/softwarecontainer/.